Global-Health-Labs/DROP/docs/LFA/LFA Protocols.md

 ### :fontawesome-solid-droplet: **Optimizing liquid classes**

 The DROP system has a library of liquid classes that can be used to run experiments.
 These liquid classes are modified to have the precise pipetting protocol to enable consistent pipetting for a given liquid class.
 It is important to precisely tune a liquid class for the liquids that will be pipetted during an experiment on the DROP system.
 Some of the parameters that are included are flow rate, air transport volume, blowout volume, settling time, and more.
 More information can be found in the CO-RE Liquid Editor Help section.
-Liquid classes can be made using the Hamilton Liquid Verification Kit (LVK).
+Liquid classes can defined using the Hamilton Liquid Verification Kit (LVK).
 When more liquid classes are made, or when an existing liquid class is validated for a new liquid, they will undergo performance qualification.
 The list below includes liquid classes used commonly for the LFA system.

 | Liquid Class           | Tip size | Dispense Type     | Recommended validation for: |
 | :-------------- | :-------------------- | :------------------- | :------------------- |